Abe Saffron: Luna Park ghost train fire

-It was alleged by the program that the motive was control of the valuable harbourside land next to the Sydney Harbour Bridge and with unobstructed views of the Sydney Opera House.
-It was the intention of Saffron and associate Jack Rooklyn, a poker-machine promoter, to gain control of and redevelop the Luna Park site.
-NSW premiers Robert Askin and Neville Wran have been named as corrupt close associates of Saffron, along with the police commissioner Norman "Bill" Allan, the High Court justice Lionel Murphy and lawyer Morgan Ryan, among others.
+It was alleged by the program that the motive was control of the valuable harbourside land next to the Sydney Harbour Bridge and its unobstructed views of the Sydney Opera House.
+The allegations state that Saffron and associate Jack Rooklyn, a poker-machine promoter, wanted to gain control of and redevelop the Luna Park site.
+The docuseries' investigative journalists named NSW premiers Robert Askin and Neville Wran as corrupt close associates of Saffron, along with the police commissioner Norman "Bill" Allan, the High Court justice Lionel Murphy and lawyer Morgan Ryan, among others.

 Saffron's cousins Hal and Col Goldstein and his nephew Sam Cowper ran the company that won control of Luna Park after the fire.
 Saffron also had 100 game machines installed at Luna Park.

 Tax evasion

 In November 1987, following an extensive investigation by the NCA and the Australian Taxation Office, Saffron was found guilty of tax evasion.
 His conviction was largely made possible by evidence provided by his former associate Jim Anderson, who testified that Saffron's clubs routinely kept two sets of accounts—one set of so-called "black" books, which recorded actual turnover, and another set ("white" books) which were purposely fabricated with the intent of evading tax by falsifying income.

-Despite several legal appeals, Saffron served 17 months in jail.
+Despite several legal appeals, Saffron served 27 months in jail.
 Judge Loveday said on sentencing "In my view the maximum penalty of three years is inadequate."

-Saffron undertook a number of highly publicised defamation cases against various publications; he unsuccessfully sued The Sydney Morning Herald but was successful in later suits against the authors, publishers and distributors of Tough: 101 Australian Gangsters and the publishers of The Gold Coast Bulletin, which contained a defamatory crossword clue.
+Saffron prosecuted defamation cases against a number of publications.
+He unsuccessfully sued The Sydney Morning Herald but was successful in later suits against the authors, publishers and distributors of Tough: 101 Australian Gangsters and the publishers of The Gold Coast Bulletin, which contained a defamatory crossword clue, viz.
+"Sydney underworld figure, nicknamed Mr Sin (3,7)."

 Death

-Prior to his death he lived in retirement at Surry Hills, Sydney.
+Before his death he lived in retirement in Potts Point, Sydney.
 Abe Saffron died at St. Vincent's Hospital, Sydney in 2006, aged 86.

 He was interred next to his wife, Doreen, at Rookwood Cemetery, Sydney.